davidlares/flask-api-tensorflow/README.md

 ## Usage

-The full setup could be done with Docker Compose service, please refer to the `docker-compose.yaml` file in the root location to see which services are running.
+The full setup could be done with the Docker Compose service.
+Please refer to the `docker-compose.yaml` file in the root location to see which services are running.

 Each module (or folder) will represent a layer in the full stack setup